-Do this a couple more times, widening or narrowing the column width of a few adjacent columns (columns next to each other), each time hitting Ctrl-z afterwards to restore the columns to their previous width
+Do this a couple more times, widening or narrowing the column width of a few adjacent columns (columns next to each other), each time hitting Ctrl-z afterwards to restore the columns to their default width (8.34 pt)

 You also can simultaneously change the width of several, non-adjacent columns, again provided you want them all to be the same width.
-You do this by holding down the Ctrl key while clicking on the Column Header of the columns you want to adjust and then, with the mouse pointer between any two of the selected columns so the pointer becomes a crosshair (Fig. 4.10 above), dragging one of the selected columns to the left or the right.
+You do this by holding down the Ctrl key while clicking on the Column Header of the columns you want to adjust and then, with the mouse pointer between any two of the selected columns so the pointer becomes a crosshair (Fig. 4.10 above), you would drag one of the selected columns to the left or the right.
 Try this for yourself now.